 Doctors diagnose children with cerebral palsy (CP) into three categories based on their movement disorder.
-Spasticity is a form of CP typified by caused by an increase in muscle tone.

 • Upper limbs – Spasticity in the arms and hands can cause involuntary bending of the elbow and wrists, and involuntary clenching of the hand into a fist.